996icu/996.ICU/en_US.md

 ## What is "996"?
 996 working, ICU waiting.

-A "996" work schedule refers to an unofficial work schedule (9a.m. ~ 9p.m., 6 days a week) that has been gaining more popularity.
+A "996" work schedule refers to an unofficial work schedule (9a.m. ~ 9p.m., 6 days a week) that has been gaining in popularity.
 Serving a company that encourages the "996" work schedule usually means working for at least 60 hours a week.

 ## Laws and Regulations